 Simply put, nothing will contribute more to the ongoing survival of Writing About Writing, support the site more, or ensure future offerings of fiction and timely articles than will a few dollars that I can reliably count on month after month and use to budget.
-Nothing fuels an artists' or entertainers' sense of duty more than feeling like they have a patron's generosity to live up to.
+Also, nothing fuels an artists' or entertainers' sense of duty more than feeling like they have a patron's generosity to live up to.
 (There are days my patrons were the only reason I wrote a word.)
-Whether it is scaling back hours at my other two jobs or being able to give this blog the energy of a full-time job, none of it will happen if I need to make ends meet from other revenue streams.
-"Support your local artist," isn't just a slogan about pats on the back and encouraging emails.
-If you want any artist or entertainer to be able to go on creating, the very best way to do that is to make sure their rent stays paid and their electricity stays on, so that they aren't out selling toasters when they could be making more of what you enjoy.
+Whether it is scaling back hours at my other job or being able to give this blog full-time energy, none of it will happen if I need to make ends meet from other revenue streams.
+I know not everyone has a budget for flinging money at online content creators, especially in today's economy, and I don't want this to come across like I'm besmirching the very methods of assistance that I mention below, but "Support your local artist," isn't just a slogan about pats on the back and encouraging emails.
+If you want any artist or entertainer to be able to go on creating and giving you the content you like, the very best way to do that is to make sure their rent stays paid and their electricity stays on, so that they aren't out selling Bluetooth smart bidets on commission when they could be making more of what you enjoy.

-The easiest way to do this is through my Patreon.
+The easiest way to get me a regular financial contribution is through my Patreon.
 As little as a dollar a month helps me and will get you in on backchannel chats and polls.
-More rewards for higher commitments.
-I love my large donors, of course, but if one of them experiences a life hiccup, I could be down 10% of my income; so a hearty "ecosystem" of one and five and maaaaaybe ten dollar donors is also beloved and incredibly valuable.
+There are more rewards for higher commitments, but some really good rewards even at the lower tiers.
+I love my large donors, of course, but if one of them experiences a life hiccup, I could be down 5% of my income; so a hearty "ecosystem" of one, three, five, and maaaaaybe ten dollar donors is also beloved and incredibly valuable in the long run.

 A one time donation is easy through Paypal.
 Just look over to the left side for the conspicuously placed tip jar.
 I also have Venmo.